Here’s part 2 of our wonderful holiday theme parking it up in Orlando, Florida. You can read about our first incredible

 Day off.
 After such an exhausting week, we need it – but we decide we’ll go to Aquatica.

-There seems to be something about that place.
+There seems to be something about that place, after we failed to visit on our first day.
 After a leisurely breakfast, we’re running a bit late, but we go and sit at the nearest iRide stop.
 And sit.
 And sit.
 And sit some more.
 We chat to a lovely middle-aged American about our holidays, and he asks if the iRide normally takes this long.
 We’re about to give up when one finally appears!

 It drives straight past.
 It’s taken so long to arrive that every single person on International Drive is on it, and it’s full.
 I glare at my phone and there isn’t another one for 15 minutes (supposedly).
 Given that we were already running late, there was no point going now.

 We could have gone shopping.
 Or lounged by the pool.
 Or played pirate golf.
 I recommend doing any of these three things.
 I can’t remember what we did.
 I think we just sulked.
 By the pool.